 It's Just Math (isn't it?)

-Why on earth would anyone pay a fee to have a financial advisor help them?
+Why on earth would anyone pay a fee to have a financial planner help them?
 After all, isn't it just a matter of common sense?
 As one gentleman once exclaimed to me, "It's just math."

 As someone who hates to pay for anything that I can do myself, I feel your pain.
 But it just may be that we need to turn this rock over a bit more and look under it.